bayespy/bayespy/INSTALL.rst

 This documentation can be found in docs/ folder.
 The documentation source files are readable as such in reStructuredText format in docs/source/ directory.
 If you have `Sphinx
-<http://sphinx.pocoo.org/>`_ installed, the documentation can be
+<http://sphinx.pocoo.org/>`_ installed for Python 3, the documentation
-compiled to, for instance, HTML or PDF using
+can be compiled to, for instance, HTML or PDF using

 ::